nashpitre/nashpitre.github.io/blog/_posts/find your calm.md

+---
+layout: post
 Date: 11/4/19
-Permalink: calm
+permalink: calm

-# Find Your Calm
+title: Find Your Calm
+---

 What does calm look like to you?
 There’s distractions pulling at us from every direction: agendas, expectations, people we don’t want to upset, deadlines needing to be met, money to be spent — disappointment.
 The list goes on, and it continues to grow the more we live this current lifestyle.